racsozeri/CodePath-Prework-IOS-Tip-Calculator/README.md

 ## Notes

 Struggled with creating a proper settings page.
 Was able to create page, but could not get data from settings to transfer to main page.
-Decided to opt for only one page and include a color changing feature.Look forward to working with this more.
+Decided to opt for only one page and include a color changing feature.
+Look forward to working with this more.

 ## License